 Needle-punched quilt batting is felted with thousands of needle punches.
 This holds it together so it can be cut into sheets and used in the middle of your quilt sandwich.
 Needle-punched batting is lower loft, strong, and dense.
 It’s great for machine quilting, but difficult to use in hand-quilted projects.

-All types of batting can come with scrim, some examples below.
+All types of batting can come with scrim, some examples are below.

 Bonded quilt batting features adhesive on both sides to help hold it together.
 This prevents both shifting and bearding.